Christine Eyene to curate the Summer of Photography 2018

 Organised since 2006 by BOZAR, Centre for Fine Arts, the Summer of Photography brings together a host of partners and events across Brussels.
 It has become a major photography event in the Belgian and international calendar.
 The 2018 edition is scheduled to launch in June, with a programme of exhibitions and activities held throughout the summer.
 Previous editions explored the theme of Urban Vibes (2016) and Gender (2014) during which were presented WOMAN – The Feminist Avant-Garde of the 1970s curated by Gabriele Schor, and Eyene’s noted exhibition WHERE WE’RE AT!
 Other voices on gender.

-Christine Eyene is a Research Fellow in Contemporary Art at the University of Central Lancashire where she works on Making Histories Visible, an interdisciplinary visual arts research project led by Turner Prize 2017 nominee Lubaina Himid, Professor of Contemporary Art at UCLan.
-Her next projects include Sounds Like Her (Oct 2017- Jan 2018), New Art Exchange (Nottingham) and UK touring, a sound art exhibition featuring Sonia Boyce and Christine Sun Kim among other artists.
+Christine Eyene is a Research Fellow in Contemporary Art at the University of Central Lancashire where she works on Making Histories Visible, an interdisciplinary visual arts research project led by Turner Prize 2017 winner Lubaina Himid, Professor of Contemporary Art at UCLan.
+Her next projects include Sounds Like Her ( 2018-2019), a New Art Exchange touring exhibition.
 She is also the Artistic Director of the International Biennial of Casablanca that will open in October 2018.